 Where To Begin the Sky Pond Trek

 All trails to Sky Pond begin inside Rocky Mountain National Park.
-To get inside, you’ll have to pay the $25 daily entry fee or flash them your $70 or $80 annual pass.
+To get inside, you’ll have to pay the $25 daily entry fee or flash them your annual pass.
+The annual pass for just Rocky Mountain National Park is $70.
+For the America the Beautiful Pass that allows entry into all national parks and monuments, it is $80.
 The gates to Rocky Mountain National Park usually are only staffed starting at 6 AM, so if you want an early start, you may be able to bypass the entrance fee altogether.

 Once you’re inside the park, the trail to Sky Pond can either be started from Bear Lake parking lot or Glacier Gorge trailhead.
 Starting at Bear Lake adds about a quarter mile to the total distance.
 However, it has more parking spaces, so if Glacier Gorge parking lot is full, then you’ll want to pop on over to Bear Lake.
 From there, you can follow the trail left towards Alberta Falls.